vmware-archive/blackbox/README.md

 is an experiment to decouple syslogging from an application without messing about with syslog configuration (which is tricky on BOSH VMs).

+Blackbox will tail specified files and forward any new lines to a syslog server.

 ## usage

 ```